A PDF version of this module is available here.

 Let us note in conclusion that these three measures have all been shown to be related to influence and to the diffusion of ideas or practices (Bodin and Crona, 2009; Brass, 1992; Ibarra and Andrews, 1993; Valente, 2010).

-DESCRIPTION: This exercise is a group activity and helps to see oneself and others as constructed through relationships.
+ACTIVITY 1: CONSTRUCTION OF THE GROUP'S SOCIAL NETWORKTOTAL TIME: 45‐90 minutes DESCRIPTION: This exercise is a group activity and helps to see oneself and others as constructed through relationships.
 This activity can follow a session on social networks to help grasp the concepts, but it is also a nice activity to build a feeling of community.
 If you are going through the exercise for this purpose it might be helpful to briefly demonstrate a few of the social network concepts before embarking.
 It can be a nice activity to end a course or workshop on as it gives a feeling of something that is growing.
+MATERIALS: several large pieces of paper, tape, a large empty wall, markers, a chair.
+BEFORE THE ACTIVITY: tape together as many pieces of paper as will fill your wall.
+Tape the |

-STEP 1: Constructing the group’s social network prior to the course (45 minutes)
+STEP 1: Constructing the group’s social network prior to the course (45 minutes) |

-STEP 2: Constructing the group’s social network after the course (30 minutes)
+STEP 2: Constructing the group’s social network after the course (30 minutes) |

-ACTIVITY 2: CHANGING THE FOCUS OF ONE'S PROJECT
+ACTIVITY 2: CHANGING THE FOCUS OF ONE'S PROJECTTOTAL TIME: 60-90 minutes |

-STEP 1: Analysis of one’s own project (20 minutes)
+STEP 1: Analysis of one’s own project (20 minutes) |

-STEP 2: Small group discussion (40 minutes)
+STEP 2: Small group discussion (40 minutes) |

-STEP 3: Visualizing the network (30 minutes)
+STEP 3: Visualizing the network (30 minutes) |

 Bodin Ö, Crona BI (2009) The role of social networks in natural resource governance: What relational patterns make a difference?
 Global Environmental Change 19:366‐374